trueqap/uptools-dev-modules/PROMPT.md

 }
 ```

-4. Implement your module's functionality within the class
+5. Implement your module's functionality within the class
-5. Ensure that your class name follows the format `UpTools_Your_Module_Name`, where `Your_Module_Name` matches your file name (with underscores instead of hyphens)
+6. Ensure that your class name exactly matches the name generated from the file name
-6. The module will appear in the admin settings page where it can be activated or deactivated
+7. The module will appear in the admin settings page where it can be activated or deactivated

-### Important Notes on `get_info()` Method
+### Important Notes on `get_info()` Method and File Naming

 - The `get_info()` method MUST be implemented exactly as shown in the example above
 - It MUST return an array with two keys: 'name' and 'description'
 - Both 'name' and 'description' MUST use the `__()` function for translation
 - The text domain for translations MUST be 'uptools-dev-modules'
 - Do not add any additional keys to the returned array unless specifically instructed to do so in future updates
+- The file name is crucial!
+Always use lowercase letters and hyphens when naming your file, and ensure that the class name exactly matches the name generated from the file name

 ### Example Module